dougrosman/dougrosmanteaching/content/classes/fall 2025/creative-code/syllabus.md

 Academic misconduct extends to all spaces on campus, including satellite locations and online education.

 Academic integrity is expected in all coursework, including online learning.
 It is assumed that the person receiving the credit for the course is the person completing the work.
 SAIC has processes in place, including LDAP authentication, to verify student identity.

+## Classroom Policy on AI-generated Code

+**Use of Generative AI tools specifically to write code is prohibited unless stated otherwise on a per-assignment basis.
+You are allowed to use AI tools as a research or learning aid, but not to generate your code.**

+Generative AI tools, particularly Large Language Models (LLMs) like ChatGPT, Claude or Gemini can generate functioning code in a variety of languages, simply by asking them for what you want in human language.
+Professional coders at all levels of industry are building AI into their workflows to increase their productivity.
+In fact, some are forecasting that coders are some of the workers most vulnerable to [having their jobs replaced by AI in the near future](https://www.businessinsider.com/aws-ceo-developers-stop-coding-ai-takes-over-2024-8). *Even I use AI to help me write code for my own creative projects.*

+**So, why am not allowing you to use them for your coding assignments?
+I have practical and philosophical reasons for this:**

+1. Relying on AI to generate code prevents you from actually learning how to code.
+2. Understanding coding fundamentals is necessary for you to use AI code assistance effectively (if an AI generates broken code, you probably won't know how to fix it!)
+3. Code itself is an expressive medium, and has value outside of simply what it *does*.
+4. Learning to code teaches you how your computer works.

 ## Support Resources for Students